Financial advice for my younger self

 - You will thoroughly enjoy plotting your own financial course.
 If you have enough discipline you will be able to pick and choose when you work later in life.

 - If you want to get rich you’ll need to be an entrepreneur, a very successful entrepreneur at that.
+Otherwise, embrace the get-wealthy-eventually approach.
+No shame in that.

 - Avoid owning the bank’s high-priced products (like some mutual funds).
 Instead, own the banks themselves and collect their dividends.